rwarbelow/kwk-level-1-week-1-lectures/017_css_introduction.md

 ## Objectives

-Students will learn how CSS makes basic HTML look fantastic and will practice writing basic CSS so they can apply custom styling to their own HTML.
+Students will learn how CSS makes HTML _look fantastic_ and will practice writing basic CSS so they can apply their own custom styling to HTML.

 ## SWBATS